-In which Dish reminisces about a favorite ex as she falls hard for a King Charles Cavalier with infuriatingly large, beautiful brown eyes.
+In which Dish reminisces about a tempestuous ex as she falls hard for a King Charles Cavalier with infuriatingly large, beautiful brown eyes.

 “Love is a rapturous gift.
 Terribly inconvenient, though.” - Alexander (one of Dish’s favorite ex’s).